 Brand Safer Brand SKU SF5026 Weight (lb.)
 0.64 Width (in.)
 3.9 Prop 65 No Height (in.)
 7.5 Length (in.)
-0.2 UPC 24654550254 Lead Time Ships in 1-2 Days Bug Type Gnats, Thrips, Whiteflies Application Type Traps Product Type Preventative OMRI Certified No Usage Area Indoor & Outdoor Concentration Ready-to-Use Concentration Ratio Ready To Use Ingredient Base Organic Based
+0.2 UPC 24654550254 Lead Time This product ships in 2 Business Days Bug Type Gnats, Thrips, Whiteflies Application Type Traps Product Type Preventative OMRI Certified No Usage Area Indoor & Outdoor Concentration Ready-to-Use Concentration Ratio Ready To Use Ingredient Base Organic Based

 - Product Q&A

 Safer Brand Sticky Houseplant Stakes Ready-to-Use, Pack of 7 Questions & Answers

 My plant leaves look chewed!
 Do you know what type of insect might do that?

 Insects that have the ability to chew plants must have special cutters in their mouths for this purpose.
 Such insects may include caterpillars, beetles, and grasshoppers for example.